-Before we begin probing into the art of trenching and using trench shields, let’s look at this question.
+Before we begin probing into the finer details of trenching and using trench shields, let’s ask ourselves a question.

 The good news is we are here to help!
 We have many options ranging from the humble but efficient soldier trench shield to the large drag shield.
 Each option has many benefits, of which the first is to protect you and your workers from unforeseeable trench collapses.
-In fact, several of our trench shields are able to be widened whilst in the trench, creating positive ground pressure.
+In fact, several of our trench shields can be widened whilst in the trench, creating positive ground pressure.
 This decreases the chances of collapses dramatically and prevents the ground from cracking and crumbling.
-Some are able to be stacked, giving you greater working depth.
-Some can even be configured in several ways with the same components, giving you more flexibility in any job.
+Some shields can be stacked, giving you greater working depth.
+Some can even be configured in several different ways with the same components, giving you more flexibility in any job.

 You’re unique and so are your projects.
 We understand that different projects have different requirements and we can help you create a custom shoring system that meets your requirements, and all legal trench shoring regulations.
 We offer customised shields with trench widths to suit your trench designs and use different material such as lightweight alloy or heavy-duty steel plating.
 Our modular system is versatile, with over 68 different configurations and increasing, to suit every project.
 From open-ended shields to 3-sided and closed box configurations, we have it all sorted.
 If you need completely customised components designed and created to help you get your job done faster and efficiently, we can help solve your problem.

 Or to find more about what shields we can offer and how we can help, simply phone 0508 31 31 31 or email firstname.lastname@example.org.